Mubarak trial drags on, impervious to Egypt upheaval

-The presiding judge adjourned the case on charges of conspiracy to murder hundreds of demonstrators in 2011 until August 17, after the Muslim fasting month of Ramadan, to allow the defense more time to review recently presented evidence.
+The presiding judge adjourned the case on charges of conspiracy to murder hundreds of demonstrators in 2011 until Aug.
+17, after the Muslim fasting month of Ramadan, to allow the defence more time to review recently presented evidence.

 The televised trial of the 85-year-old former president, toppled by a popular uprising in 2011, seemed outwardly unaffected by the ouster the country's first elected president, Islamist Mohamed Mursi, on Wednesday after mass protests.